Translation: eight-branched serpent

 Susanoo explained that he was the elder brother of the sun goddess Amaterasu, and offered to slay the beast in return for Kushinada hime’s hand in marriage.
 The elderly couple agreed, and Susanoo set in motion his plan to defeat the serpent.

 First, Susanoo transformed Kushinada hime into a comb, which he placed in his hair.
 Then, he had Ashinazuchi and Tenazuchi build a large fence with eight gates.
 On each gate they raised a platform and on each platform they placed a vat.
 They poured extremely strong sake into each vat.
 When this was finished, everyone waited for the serpent to arrive.

-Susanoo eventually offered Kusanagi as a gift to his sister, Amaterasu, and was allowed to return to heaven.
+Susanoo eventually offered Murakumo as a gift to his sister Amaterasu and was allowed to return to heaven.
 The sword was passed down through the generations in the imperial line of Japan.
 It is one of the three pieces of imperial regalia, along with the mirror Yata no Kagami and the jewel Yasakani no Magatama.
 Today, the sword which came from Yamata no Orochi’s tail is said to be safeguarded in the Atsuta Shrine in Nagoya.